-For the U.S. and U.S. territories, city, state, and county are required to determine climate data from the available data in Normative Appendices B and D of Standard 90.1-2019.
-In accordance to Section G2.3 of Standard 90.1-2019, the simulation program is required to perform the simulation using hourly values of climatic data, such as temperature and humidity from representative climatic data, for the site in which the proposed design is to be located.
+For the U.S. and U.S. territories, city, state, and county are required to determine climate data from the available data in Annex 1 of Standard 90.1-2022.
+In accordance with Section G2.3 of Standard 90.1-2022, the simulation program is required to perform the simulation using hourly values of climatic data, such as temperature and humidity from representative climatic data, for the site in which the proposed design is to be located.